digitalniweb/website-content-change-notifier/README.md

 <h2>How it works</h2>

+_Works for rendered pages only.
+Not for dynamically loaded pages via js.
+The elements must be on the site on load!_

 -   Specify element via its selector on page you want to check.
     It will get the first element if there is multiple elements with the same selector, e.g.: `.super-important-stuff`
 -   It will periodically check if the text content of this element differs from the last time it was checked.